Optimal Estimator Design and Properties Analysis for Interconnected Systems with Asymmetric Information Structure: Problem Statement

 As Fig.~\ref{ff1} shows, subsystem $i$ will transmit the measurement $y_{t}^{i}$ to subsystem $j$ through network for $i\neq j$.
 The communication network between different subsystems suffers from random one step delay (one step delay or no delay).
-Define the random binary variables $\gamma_{t}^{1}$ and $\gamma_{t}^{2}$ to describe the random delay.
-In particular, $\gamma_{t}^{i}=0$ means that the measurement $y_{t}^{j}$ transmitted from subsystem $j$ to subsystem $i$ suffers from one step delay, and $\gamma_{t}^{i}=1$ indicates that there is no delay, where $i,j\in\{1,2\}$.
-The subsystem $i$ will broadcast the value of $\gamma_{t}^{i}$ to the subsystem $j$ once subsystem $i$ knows the information transmission outcome.
-Due to that the realization of $\gamma_{t}^{i}$ takes a value of either $0$ or $1$, it is easy to broadcast the value of $\gamma_{t}^{i}$.
-Consider that the delay indicator $\gamma_{t}^{i}$ ($i\in\{1,2\}$) is a Bernoulli process, which satisfies
+Define the random binary variables $\gamma_{t,1}$ and $\gamma_{t,2}$ to describe the random delay.
+In particular, $\gamma_{t,i}=0$ means that the measurement $y_{t}^{j}$ transmitted from subsystem $j$ to subsystem $i$ suffers from one step delay, and $\gamma_{t,i}=1$ indicates that there is no delay, where $i,j\in\{1,2\}$.
+The subsystem $i$ will broadcast the value of $\gamma_{t,i}$ to the subsystem $j$ once subsystem $i$ knows the information transmission outcomes.
+Because the realization of $\gamma_{t,i}$ takes a value of either $0$ or $1$, it is easy to broadcast the value of $\gamma_{t,i}$.
+Consider that the delay indicator $\gamma_{t,i}$ ($i\in\{1,2\}$) is a i.i.d.
+Bernoulli process with